VedantGokhe/VedantGokhe/README.md

 ## About Me

-I am an **AI Engineer, Data Engineer & Generative AI specialist** who completed his **M.Sc. in Data Science at IIIT Lucknow ('26)**.
+I am a **Generative AI Engineer & Data Specialist** with an **M.Sc. in Data Science from IIIT Lucknow ('26)**.
 I specialize in taking cutting-edge language models from research to production — architecting autonomous multi-agent workflows with LangGraph, fine-tuning domain-specific LLMs with QLoRA, and engineering robust streaming ETL and data lakehouse pipelines that feed high-signal context into AI systems.

 With 1+ year of hands-on industry internship experience across **Ambitio**, **Ooumph**, and **Artizence**, I have engineered data monitoring platforms spanning 200k+ profiles, designed autonomous Claude Code & Bedrock agents, and trained domain-specialized LLMs.
 I care about building GenAI systems that are accurate, low-latency, and backed by solid data infrastructure.